 - Importing goods into the UK from countries outside of the UK.

 - Exporting goods into the UK from countries outside of the UK.

 - If you are dealing with a high volume of declarations (2000+ per annum), we recommend familiarising yourself with the relevant softwares, expertise and port connections to complete them yourself.

 - How many customs declarations will you need to make?

 - Using the ‘National Export System’ (a computer-based system allowing export declarations to be made electronically, replacing manual processing).

 - A full declaration of goods must be submitted before your goods arrive at the port to prevent delays.

-- Finding a customs agent or intermediary should be prioritized due to the shortage of trained customs agents and increasing volume of declarations to prevent delays and fines.
+- Finding a customs agent or intermediary should be prioritised due to the shortage of trained customs agents and increasing volume of declarations to prevent delays and fines.